-Irrevocable letters of credit can be used in different types of financial arrangements to ensure that a seller will be paid, even if the buyer fails to uphold their end of the bargain.
-These letters of credit are often central to international transactions, though there are other situations where using one might be appropriate.
+Irrevocable letters of credit are often found in international trade, though they can be used in other types of financial arrangements to ensure that a seller will be paid, even if the buyer fails to uphold their end of the bargain.

 Key Points